 Exercise: Exercise can be highly effective.
 There are two main benefits of exercise that will help your sinuses; improved breathing and increased circulation.
 It can open the nose, improve sinus drainage and help the body to heal.
 Regular exercise will also boost your immune system.
 Yoga can also be very beneficial.
 Best to ask your Yoga teacher for advice.

 Steam: The best cure is steam which is easily done with the electric steam machine that serves as a perfect home remedy.
 One could also use some eucalyptus oil in the steam in controlled doses.
 Or if you don’t have an electric steam machine try a steam inhalation with some peppermint oil, eucalyptus oil or even better Easy Air oil by doTERRA or Olbas Oil (a combination of oils from Switzerland, also available in New Zealand).
-This provides quick relief for sinus headaches.
+These provide quick relief for sinus headaches.
 The oils act as a decongestant, and the combination of warm steam and the essential oils is doubly effective for opening up the sinuses.
 You can also put a few drops of Easy Air essential oil onto a tissue or on your chest to get fast relief.

 Herbal supplements: There are various herbal supplements available that can support healthy Sinuses and give you relief from sinus blockage, inflammation, and infection.
 For example, Congest X from the company Good Health contains a blend of key herbs and nutrients, including horseradish and fenugreek that are also used in Ayurveda.
 Also, the Ayurvedic supplement Septilin from the company Himalaya can help but should be taken for longer.